 The purpose of this clinical trial is to evaluate the activity of new immunotherapy agents for the treatment of osteosarcoma that has spread to the lungs.
 The ultimate goal is to find drug combinations that either stop the growth of tumor spread or that actually shrink the spread by stimulating the immune system to control the cancer.

 Your dog will undergo several blood tests/diagnostics prior to and during the course of treatment to monitor blood counts and collect plasma/blood for additional genetic analyses.
 These blood draws amount to approximately 2 tbsp. of blood at each visit.
-Your dog’s treatment for osteosarcoma will involve the administration of two drugs orally at home to help control the cancer: toceranib (Palladia) and losartan.
-Palladia received FDA approval to treat mast cell tumors in dogs in 2009.
-Since then it has been used to treat several types of cancer in dogs.
-Losartan is a generic version of a drug called Cozaar which is used to treat high blood pressure in people.
-Both drugs have been tested extensively in dogs with cancer either alone or in combination to ensure that the dose being given is safe.
+Your dog’s treatment for osteosarcoma will involve the administration of three drugs orally at home to help control the cancer .

 At least one year old on Day 0 and weigh at least 10 kg (22 lbs)